Choosing a name can be one of the most important decisions a company can make.

 After considering the business and marketing implications of a given name, a company also needs to ensure the desired name has not been trademarked through use or by registration with the U.S. Patent and Trademark Office.

-For a registered entity such as a corporation or limited liability company, the applicable state laws and regulations governing entity names also need to be considered.
+For a registered entity, such as a corporation or limited liability company, the applicable state laws and regulations governing restrictions on company names also need to be considered.

 There are some general principles common to most states.
 Usually, a corporate name:

 - Cannot mislead the public as to the company’s purpose and entity type.

 - Cannot be the same as an existing entity.